RAILFAN GUIDES of the U.S.

 Jackson is home to a former Michigan Central depot that now services Amtrak, and Norfolk Southern's East Yard.

 Most of the tracks through Jackson have grade level crossings.
-There are three places where roads avoid the tracks: Jackson St goes under, and over at West Ave and US127
+There are four places where roads avoid the tracks: At North Mechanic St and North Jackson St the roads go under, and over at West Ave and US127 / North W Ave.

 On the east side of town, just east of of US127, East Yard ends and joins up with the mainline, and shortly after that, the line goes into a single track to head east to Ann Arbor.